Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 Y ⊥ Z
 ~~~~~

-Aligns the Y-axis of the pick frame to be in the XY plane of the
+Aligns the Y-axis of the pick point to be in the XY plane of the
 reference frame.
-This setting allows the pick frames to point as much as
+This setting allows the pick points to point as much as
 possible upwards when only rotating around his X-axis.
 This freedom is
 typically seen when picking cylinders.
 As can be seen on the image
 below, if the X-axis is the center of rotation, for the gripper to pick